Cecil Pedlow: Early sports career

 Cecil Pedlow represented Ireland at squash, rugby and controversially missed out on representing Ireland in the Davis Cup at tennis.
 He did go on to represent Irish tennis at veteran and vintage representative levels and won numerous titles all over Ireland.

 Pedlow had already represented Ireland (junior level) at Junior Wimbledon after winning the u-18 title at the All-Ireland Tennis Championships at Fitzwilliam Tennis Club (Dublin) in 1952, aged 17.
 Pedlow was sent a telegram from the ILTA stating that he had been picked to represent Ireland at Wimbledon and that the ITLA would pay for his fare (second class) to represent his country at Junior Wimbledon.
 Pedlow went out in the second round (after getting a bye in the first) to a talented French junior.
 Pedlow later arranged to meet his victor at the French Championships at Roland Garros in 2004.

 Pedlow showed early promise at other sports including hockey and cricket.
-He was educated at Garth House (A Campbell College Prep- School) and then attended Ulster's only private school, Campbell College when he was 11 and became a full-time border.
+He was educated at Garth House (A Campbell College Prep- School) and then attended Ulster's only private school, Campbell College when he was 11 and became a full-time boarder.

 Pedlow's first sporting achievements started off at Campbell College playing hockey and enjoying the 'bat ball' philosophy behind the game.

 After Campbell College, Pedlow moved from east to south Belfast to attend Queen's University Belfast and studied dentistry.
 Queen's provided the career platform to further his professional and sporting career.

 Pedlow played for the university freshers in his first year but his strength, speed and footballing talent soon propelled him towards provincial and national honours and the provincial/international selectors began to take notice.
 Pedlow was a fierce tackler and despite relatively poor eyesight, this did not prove to be major hindrance in his sporting career.

 International rugby

-Pedlow's first cap was against Wales at the Cardiff Arms Parkin the 1954–55 season in which Ireland lost 6–3.
+Pedlow's first cap was against Wales at the Cardiff Arms Park in the 1954–55 season in which Ireland lost 6–3.

 According to Pedlow, "The game was a bit dull and I found myself with the ball with a chance to drop-kick-it was my first cap but I decided to go for it-I hit it.
 Bang.
 It sliced to the right wing miles away.
 It was very embarrassing but it ended up at the touchline corner-flag and we scored- I was extremely lucky as I got picked again."